bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

 .. ipython::

-    In [0]: signed_tx_transfer['fulfillments'][0]['fulfillment']
+    In [0]: signed_tx_transfer['inputs'][0]['fulfillment']
-    'cf:4:IMe7QSL5xRAYIlXon76ZonWktR0NI02M8rAG1bN-ugg4S_S7Obu7E-HtL2ZjM3tcKKfoaspMhyx17Eg2KBijylZMxv1NvAD0j8uJP1WOb2AP6ezJorcw6TA5n-cmuwkE'

-We have yet to send the transaction over to a BigchainDB node, as both preparing and fulfilling a transaction are done "offchain", that is without the need to have a conenction to a BigchainDB federation.
+We have yet to send the transaction over to a BigchainDB node, as both preparing and fulfilling a transaction are done "offchain," that is, without the need to have a connection to a BigchainDB federation.

 .. code-block:: python